Getting sick is not only not fun, it can be costly.

 While most of us can’t avoid ever getting sick, it pays to take steps to strengthen your immune system and reduce the severity and duration of colds caught.

-Here are six frugal and natural immune boosting tips that won’t cost your anything extra but just may save you from the worst of the winter blues.
+Here are six frugal and natural immune-boosting tips that won’t cost you anything extra but just may save you from the worst of the winter blues.

 Boost your Immunity with Rest and Relaxation

 Lack of sleep depresses the immune system.
-It is during sleep that pathogen-fighting killer T-cells are produced in abundance.
+Sleep supports the function of T cells in the body, which play a vital role in the immune system.
 These cells specialise in attacking cells in the body infected by viruses.
 So getting regular sleep is the first step to keeping your immune system strong.
+And Winter is the perfect time to go into hibernation mode.
+When night falls, turn off the heater (to save money), snuggle under the covers and pay back a little of your sleep debt.

 Strengthen Your Immune System With Exercise

-Regular, moderate exercise gives a boost to your pathogen-fighting T-cells, helping them to work faster and more effectively.
+Regular, moderate exercise gives a boost to your pathogen-fighting T-cells, helping them to work faster and more effectively [source].
 Too little exercise and these cells work more slowly and you can get sick more often.
 Too much exercise and you can run down your immune system.

 30 minutes or more of moderate exercise (something as simple as walking) 3 or 4 times a week will not only see you fitter and healthier, it will help you ward off illness.